Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-13-PINN-for-Catalyst-Characterization.md

 For sufficient accuracy in modelling and to have enough degree of freedom to calibrate against the test data, It is a practice to use a more comprehensive set of reactions(I have ued 16 reactions).

-### Kinetic Parameters for Calibration: Reaction 1 (CO Oxidation)

-To model the chemical kinetics of **Reaction 1**, rate expression is standard.
-This accounts for both the Arrhenius temperature dependence and the competitive adsorption (inhibition) of species on the active catalyst sites (Pt/Pd).

-The reaction rate of a catalyst reaction is typically represented using an Arrhenius-based expression:

-$$
-R = \frac{A \exp\left(-\frac{E_a}{R_u T_s}\right) f(y_i)}{G(T_s,y_i)}
-$$

-where the reaction rate is governed by the catalyst temperature, species concentrations, and a set of kinetic parameters that define the reaction characteristics.

-For each reaction, the primary calibration parameters are:

-- **Pre-exponential Factor ($A$):** Determines the magnitude of the reaction rate and reflects the frequency of effective molecular interactions.
-- **Activation Energy ($E_a$):** Represents the energy barrier that must be overcome for the reaction to occur.

-As a result, every reaction introduces at least two unknown kinetic parameters that must be identified through calibration.
-In a typical three-way catalyst model containing 15 or more reactions, the total number of calibration parameters can become significant.
-The strong nonlinear coupling between reactions, temperature dynamics, oxygen storage behavior, and species concentrations makes the calibration process highly complex and computationally intensive.
-Consequently, achieving a parameter set that accurately reproduces experimental data often requires extensive testing, iterative optimization, and considerable domain expertise.

 For a general chemical reaction,

 $$